Nunez77/Tableau-Homework/README.md

 However, while the data has been regularly updated, the team has yet to implement a dashboard or sophisticated reporting process.
 City officials have a number of questions on the program, so your first task on the job is to build a set of data reports to provide the answers.

+We have downloaded monthly data (in csv format) for 24 months: july 2019 to june 2021, and used a simple Pyhton Pandas script to generate a single file csv.
+The script can work any amount of files in the data folder.
+The restriction is the local computer capacity.

+Github does not allow me to upload the final output so I uploaded it to Kaggle: [Output Database](https://www.kaggle.com/fernandonuez/ecobici-ciudad-de-mexico-julio-2019-a-junio-2021)

 ## Task

 **Your task in this assignment is to aggregate the data found in the EcoBici Trip History Logs and find two unexpected phenomena.**